-The types of parotidectomy include the following:
+What are the Types of Parotidectomy?The types of parotidectomy include the following:

-Superficial parotidectomy – Superficial parotidectomy is a surgical procedure in which the part of the gland above the facial nerve is removed.
+- Superficial parotidectomy – Superficial parotidectomy is a surgical procedure in which the part of the gland above the facial nerve is removed.
 This is the most common type of surgery performed.
 When only the lesion in the superficial part of the gland is removed leaving behind the portion of the gland unaffected by the tumor or lesion, the procedure is referred to as partial superficial parotidectomy.

-Total parotidectomy – In this procedure, both the superficial and the deep lobes of the parotid gland are removed as they are affected by the disease.
+- Total parotidectomy – In this procedure, both the superficial and the deep lobes of the parotid gland are removed as they are affected by the disease.
 This is a less commonly performed procedure as compared to superficial parotidectomy.
 If the facial nerve is free from disease, it is important to carefully identify and retain all its branches while removing the gland.

-Radical parotidectomy – In this surgery, in addition to a total parotidectomy, the facial nerve is also removed.
+- Radical parotidectomy – In this surgery, in addition to a total parotidectomy, the facial nerve is also removed.
 Sometimes, other structures such as the temporal bone and the skin overlying the parotid gland are also removed, in which case the surgery is referred to as extended radical parotidectomy.

-Parotidectomy may be performed for the following reasons:
+What are the Indications for Parotidectomy?Parotidectomy may be performed for the following reasons:

-Benign or malignant tumor in the parotid gland (most common reason)
+- Benign or malignant tumor in the parotid gland (most common reason)

-Chronic inflammation of the parotid gland (chronic sialadenitis)
+- Chronic inflammation of the parotid gland (chronic sialadenitis)

-Parotid gland stones
+- Parotid gland stones

-Parotid gland infection and abscess formation
+- Parotid gland infection and abscess formation

-Excessive salivation (sialorrhea), which may rarely require parotidectomy surgery
+- Excessive salivation (sialorrhea), which may rarely require parotidectomy surgery